TheKompot/Eigenfaces/README.md

  ```
  which has the shape of $N^2$ x $k$.

- To get our matrix $\Omega$ we need to calculate the coeficients $w_1$ ... $w_k$ of the linear combination of eigenvectors that comprise vector $a_i$.
-To do that we compute with the method of least squares the system of equations:
+ To get our matrix $\Omega$ we need to calculate the coefficients $w_1$ ... $w_k$ of the linear combination of eigenvectors that comprise vector $a_i$.
+To do that, we compute the following system of equations using the least squares method:
 ```math
  a_{i1} = w_{i1} u_{11} + w_{i2} u_{21} + ... + w_{ik} u_{k1}
  ```